 During our Outdoor Sights & Sounds of Winter theme with Mother Goose Time, we covered the topic of ice.
 Simple materials like ice cubes, vinegar and baking soda offer a wonderful way for preschoolers to learn about physical science through hands on play.
 Science can, and should be, fun!
 My preschool group really enjoyed this fizzy ice science and sensory activity.Thanks for reading!
 Subscribe to Share & Remember or follow me via Instagram, Facebook, Twitter and Pinterest.
-This post may contain affiliate links.
+This post may contain affiliate links which means I may earn a small amount of money when you purchase through the link.
 Full disclosure policy here.

 Through this play, children are learning about basic physical properties of the ice and water.
 How does it looks, how does it feel?
 Then, through manipulating the ice and water, we observe the changes that take place.
 The ice is melting.
 Why?
 What happens when we combine the vinegar water and baking soda?
 How can we change water?